An adaptive hierarchical ensemble Kalman filter with reduced basis models

 In Figure \ref{fig:comparison_algorithms}, we present the results of this experiment.
-The error plots show good performances of the inflation-deflation aRB-ML-EnKF and aRB-MF-EnKF, whose error closely aligns to the error of the reference algorithm, both in the multi-level and in the multi-fidelity case, and it is 2 to 2.5 orders of magnitude smaller than the errors obtained with the standard EnKF and with the memory-less algorithm.
-The evolution of the size of the surrogate model reveals that the inflation-deflation approach ensures larger and more accurate reduced spaces compared to the memory-less algorithm.
-This comes at the price of a higher computational cost in the first few assimilation windows that, however, becomes asymptotically comparable to the one of the memory-less algorithm, and that can be reduced by choosing a better prior distribution, as shown in Figure \ref{fig:comparison_priors}.
-Finally, we remark that, for the same computational cost, the multi-level update produces slightly more accurate reconstructions than the multi-fidelity one, although the behavior of the two algorithms does not differ significantly.
+The error plots show good performances of the inflation-deflation aRB-ML-EnKF and aRB-MF-EnKF, whose error closely aligns to the error of the reference algorithm, both in the multi-level and in the multi-fidelity case, and \firstreview{it is 1 to 1.5 orders of magnitude smaller} than the errors obtained with the standard EnKF and with the memory-less algorithm.
+The evolution of the size of the surrogate model reveals that the inflation-deflation approach ensures larger and more accurate reduced spaces compared to the memory-less algorithm. \firstreview{However, this comes with a higher computational cost in the initial assimilation windows, which can be mitigated by selecting a better prior distribution, as shown in Figure \ref{fig:comparison_priors}.} Finally, we remark that, for the same computational cost, the multi-level update produces slightly more accurate reconstructions than the multi-fidelity one, although the behavior of the two algorithms does not differ significantly.

 In a second experiment, we compare the reconstructions obtained employing a Gaussian prior with inverse Laplacian covariance, which encodes $H^1(\Omega)$ regularity, and the reconstructions achieved using the invariant measure of the dynamics as a prior distribution.
 Here we focus our analysis on two algorithms: the inflation-deflation aRB-ML-EnKF/aRB-MF-EnKF method, and the reference algorithm employing the high-fidelity model.
 The ensemble sizes and relative accuracy are taken as in the previous experiment: $N_P = 48$, $N_A = 1200$, and $\varepsilon_r = 10^{-3}$.